 CPsychol – Chartered Psychologist

 Dr May currently holds the post of Senior Lecturer in Psychology at the University of South Wales and is the Course Leader for the BSc (Hons) Psychology with Behaviour Analysis award.
 He teaches and provides supervision to students enrolled on the BSc Psychology, BSc Childhood Development, and the MSc Behaviour Analysis and Therapy awards.
-In addition he provides practicum supervision to students undertaking the Behaviour Analysis Supervised Practice award.
+In addition he provides practicum supervision to students undertaking the Post Graduate Diploma in Behaviour Analysis Supervised Practice award.
 Dr May obtained his PhD on the topic of derived relational responding and verbal behaviour analysis at Swansea University under the guidance of Dr Simon Dymond.

 Dr May has worked in academic and clinical settings in the areas of autism intervention and Applied Behaviour Analysis in both the U.K. and in Canada (Toronto Partnership for Autism Services).
 He has also served on the Board of the U.K. Society for Behaviour Analysis (2014-2017)